-REQUIREMENTS ON THE PHYSICS OBJECTS: SUMMARY 3.2.8
+3.2.8 REQUIREMENTS ON THE PHYSICS OBJECTS: SUMMARY

-- The discussion above quantifies the physics requirements on the physics object reconstruction.
-It can be summarized as: - 1 Tracking performance: For tracks with transverse momenta greater than 1 GeV and 16 within the detector acceptance, a reconstruction efficiency of better than 99% is re-17 quired.
-The relative resolution of the track momentum should achieve per mille level, 18 required by the $H\mu\mu$ coupling measurements and the Higgs boson recoil mass analy-19 ses of $\ell^+\ell^-H$ events.
-20 - 2 Excellent lepton identification.
-For isolated leptons with momenta larger than 5 GeV, we request an identification efficiency of 99% and a misidentification rate smaller than 2%.
-Leptons inside jets also need to be identified well, as they provide information on the jet flavor and jet charge. - 3 Capability to identify charged kaons, which enhances the rich flavor physics program 25 at CEPC Z factory operation.
-For the inclusive $Z \to q\bar{q}$ sample at $\sqrt{s} = 91.2$ GeV, 26 we request a charged kaon identification with efficiency and purity to be both higher 27 than 90%.
-28 - 4 Precise reconstruction of photons.
-Required by the $H\gamma\gamma$ coupling measurement and the jet energy reconstruction, the photon energy should be measured to a precision better than $20\%/\sqrt{E} \oplus 1\%$.
-Meanwhile, to identify the τ leptons with different decay modes, the photons should be identified from the π^0 with an efficiency and purity higher than 95% in the $Z \to \tau^+ \tau^-$ event sample at CEPC Z factory operation. - 5 Excellent Jet/Missing Energy reconstruction.
-The jet/missing energy reconstruction is essential for the CEPC since most of the physics events are generated with one or 35 more of these physics objects.
-To avoid the complication from jet clustering perfor-36 mance, we characterize the jet and missing energy reconstruction with Boson Mass 37 Resolution.
-Benchmarked with the separation of massive SM bosons (W, Z, and D)Higgs boson) and the BR($H \rightarrow \text{invisible}$) measurements, a BMR better than 4% is identified. - 6 Capability to separate b-jets, c-jets and light jets (uds and gluon jets): required by the 41 measurements of the Higgs boson couplings to b-quarks, c-quarks and gluons as well 42
+- The discussion above quantifies the physics requirements on the physics object recon- - struction.
+It can be summarized as:

-- as the EW measurements.
-Benchmarked with the $Z \to q\bar{q}$ sample at $\sqrt{s} = 91.2$ GeV, we require the b-jets to be identified with an efficiency and purity higher than 80%, and a c-jet identification efficiency/purity better than 60%. - Most of the above-mentioned requirements are driven by the precision Higgs measurements.
+- 1 Tracking performance: For tracks with transverse momenta greater than 1 GeV and within the detector acceptance, a reconstruction efficiency of better than 99% is required.
+The relative resolution of the track momentum should achieve per mille level, 10 required by the $H\mu\mu$ coupling measurements and the Higgs boson recoil mass analyses of $\ell^+\ell^-H$ events. - 2 Excellent lepton identification.
+For isolated leptons with momenta larger than 5 GeV, 13 we request an identification efficiency of 99% and a misidentification rate smaller than 2%.
+Leptons inside jets also need to be identified well, as they provide information 15 on the jet flavor and jet charge.
+16 - 3 Capability to identify charged kaons, which enhances the rich flavor physics program 17 at CEPC Z factory operation.
+For the inclusive $Z \to q\bar{q}$ sample at $\sqrt{s} = 91.2$ GeV, 18 we request a charged kaon identification with efficiency and purity to be both higher 19 than 90%.
+20 - 4 Precise reconstruction of photons.
+Required by the $H\gamma\gamma$ coupling measurement and 21 the jet energy reconstruction, the photon energy should be measured to a precision 22 better than $20\%/\sqrt{E} \oplus 1\%$ .
+Meanwhile, to identify the $\tau$ leptons with different decay 23 modes, the photons should be identified from the $\pi^0$ with an efficiency and purity 24 higher than 95% in the $Z \to \tau^+ \tau^-$ event sample at CEPC Z factory operation. - 5 Excellent Jet/Missing Energy reconstruction.
+The jet/missing energy reconstruction is essential for the CEPC since most of the physics events are generated with one or more of these physics objects.
+To avoid the complication from jet clustering perfor-28 mance, we characterize the jet and missing energy reconstruction with Boson Mass 29 Resolution.
+Benchmarked with the separation of massive SM bosons (W, Z, and D)30 Higgs boson) and the BR( $H \rightarrow \text{invisible}$ ) measurements, a BMR better than 4% is 31 identified.
+32 - 6 Capability to separate b-jets, c-jets and light jets (uds and gluon jets): required by the 33 measurements of the Higgs boson couplings to b-quarks, c-quarks and gluons as well 34 as the EW measurements.
+Benchmarked with the $Z \to q\bar{q}$ sample at $\sqrt{s} = 91.2$ GeV, 35 we require the b-jets to be identified with an efficiency and purity higher than 80%, and a c-jet identification efficiency/purity better than 60%.
+37 - Most of the above-mentioned requirements are driven by the precision Higgs measurements, which are listed in Table 3.3.
 However, it also applies to the precise EW measurements as the W and Z bosons decay into similar physics objects.